 An effective teacher is a good listener.
 She seeks to understand first the situation by listening to her students.
 In that way, she knows the real circumstances and helps her students deliberately.

 The listening approach is for everyone in the classroom which is why every student also displays confidence in sharing their situation.

 Have you tried this approach?
 If so, perhaps you’ve developed partnerships in your class rather than authoritarian encounters.
 Possibly, you are doing your best to help your students understand their own worth and potential.

 To be an effective teacher, you must have your students pay attention to what you have to say and respond to their questions.
 Thus, the importance of listening rules.
 It resides in gaining a deeper understanding of your students.

-Successful teachers go beyond the classroom and effectively inspire students to become better individuals.
+Otherwise stated, successful teachers go beyond the classroom and effectively inspire students to become better individuals.
 Hence, they become their students’ favorite teachers.
 They put in extra effort; consequently, they become effective teachers.

-Now, if you’ve been enthusiastic about student learning and have created a positive impact on your students’ lives, I believe you are an effective teacher.
+Now, if you’ve been enthusiastic about student learning and have created a positive impact on your student’s lives, I believe you are an effective teacher.
 If you enjoy doing this, you will stay longer in this profession and mold young souls.

 As educators, let us embrace these best practices and strive to make a positive impact on the lives of students around the globe.